AliceO2Group/Run3Analysisvalidation/codeHF/README.md

 To confirm that the output of the default settings looks as expected, compare the produced plots with the reference `comparison_histos_2prong_ref.pdf`, `comparison_ratios_2prong_ref.pdf`, `comparison_histos_3prong_ref.pdf`, `comparison_ratios_3prong_ref.pdf`.
 If any step fails, the script will exit with the message `Error` and you should look into the respective log file to investigate the problem.
+If the main log file mentions failed jobs, inspect the respective log file in the directory of the corresponding job.